azuredevcollege/trainingdays/day4/challenges/01-challenge-boards.md

 - Add project Administrators
 - Working with cards
 - Plan milestones (sprints)
-- Use GitHub labels to categorize issues and pull requests
+- Use GitHub labels to classify issues and pull requests
 - See how issues and pull requests flow automatically through the different board's columns

 ## Table of content